 The use of simulations to displace physical tests has become essential in accelerating analysis and reducing the cost of research and design.
 However, simulation results may be different from reality and it is critical to use statistical calibration and model validation to make the best use of limited test data in grounding models.
 The potential to reduce design cycle time and costs savings by ensuring that simulations are as close to reality as possible have never been greater.

-Statistical calibration is the process of tuning model calibration parameters so that the model is in better agreement with a set of experimental results.
+Model calibration is the process of tuning model calibration parameters so that the model is in better agreement with a set of experimental results.
 Without proper calibration the results of the model could be meaningless or even provide misinformation on its real world counterpart.
 Thus, accurate model calibration is widely regarded as a key step in establishing a simulation model with adequate reliability and it is often necessary to calibrate a model before any further study or analysis can be conducted.

 The work flow for statistical calibration is shown in the figure above.
 The calibration parameters are usually not directly measured in physical tests.
 These parameters may be physical properties, such as material and soil properties, manufactured dimensions, and engine operating points, which are difficult to measure or entirely non-physical properties of the model.